-Some of these techniques may be viewed as a little manipulative, or else they may enable you to find a way around a "don't do that!" so bear in mind that one of the key skills in sales is being able to sell around a NO. You are expected to do that internally as well as externally with customers.
+Some of these techniques may be viewed as a little manipulative, or else they may enable you to find a way around a "don't do that!" so remember that one of the key skills in sales is being able to sell around a NO. You must do that internally, as well as externally with customers.
 Have confidence in your skills and capabilities and focus on the outcomes of the sales calls rather than on the details when preparing with the sales rep. Finally - look for opportunities to work with the rep in situations outside of direct sales; for example when conducting a pipeline review, or better still, when talking about a recent win!